lambdamusic/Ontospy/docs/index.md

 This is due to the new [System Integrity Protection](https://support.apple.com/en-us/HT204899) (more info on this [stackoverflow post](http://stackoverflow.com/questions/33234665/upgrading-setuptools-on-osx-el-capitan))

+## Upgrading to V 2.0

+Ontospy version 2 provides new SHACL support, as well as it changes some of its internal dependencies (primarily, it moves from Django to Jinja for the HTML documentation part).

+For the majority of users this upgrade should cause any issues, but since various internals have changed  this release may be backward-incompatible for users that have created custom extensions building upon Ontospy's documentation generation code.

+-   Please have a look at the [Django to Jinja migration](pages/django-to-jinja.html) page for more information

 ## Quick Links

 -   Github: [https://github.com/lambdamusic/ontospy](https://github.com/lambdamusic/ontospy)